wsaffran/stock-market-app/README.md

 ### Prerequisites

-What things you need to install the software and how to install them You will need `node` and `npm` installed globally on your machine
+Clone down this repository.
+You will need `node` and `npm` installed globally on your machine

 ### Installing

-Installation:

-Clone down this repository.

 Installation: